rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/02-rendering-form-fields.markdown

         }
     }

-The _handleFieldChange method gets the position's value into the range and save it into the component's state.
+The `_handleFieldChange` method gets the position's value into the range and save it into the component's state.
 After this it emits the event to the class that will handle it.

-Now add a the parameter _handleFieldChanged to Slider.soy file, to handle the Slider input.
+Next, add the parameter `_handleFieldChanged` to Slider.soy file, to handle the Slider input.
 You'll need to add the parameter:

     {@param? _handleFieldChanged: any}